ISM Certified Sales Manager

 • Marketing managers responsible for sales governance.

-• Sales system consultants and advisors.
+• Sales systems consultants and advisory professionals.

 Program Outline: